raintank/raintank-apps/README.md

   - [x] add code to self-register agent to allow for rolling update/scaling
   - [ ] send internal metrics even when there are no tasks active
   - [ ] align current NS1 Grafana plugin with metrics being sent
+  - [ ] removeTask implementation and unit testing

 ### plugins
   - [ ] voxter plugin needs to be converted, no working example to verify currently